Azure/aztk/docs/50-sdk.md

     A script that executed in the Docker container of specified nodes in the cluster.

+    Fields:

         - name: str
             A unique name for the script
-        - script: str
+        - script: str or aztk.spark.models.File
-            Path to the script to be run
+            Path to the script to be run or File object
         - run_on: str
             Set which nodes the script should execute on.
 Possible values: